 First Year Theoretical Seminars programme

-CBSU students are full members of the Cambridge Graduate Programme in Cognitive and Brain Sciences, which has been jointly established by the Unit and the Departments of Psychology and Psychiatry.
-This consists of a weekly series of theoretical seminars presented by senior researchers from the CBSU and from the University.
-Lectures will be held on Mondays 4.00- 5.30pm and the venue is now split between CBSU and the Department of Psychology.
-CBSU seminars are held in the West Wing Lecture Theatre at the MRC Cognition and Brain Sciences Unit, 15 Chaucer Road, Cambridge, CB2 7EF or in the Department of Psychology lectures on the Downing Site in central Cambridge. please check the venue carefully.
+MRC Cognition and Brain Sciences Unit students are full members of the Cambridge Graduate Programme in Cognitive and Brain Sciences, which has been jointly established by the Unit and the Departments of Psychology and Psychiatry.
+This consists of a weekly series of theoretical seminars presented by senior researchers from the MRC CBU and from the University.
+Lectures will be held on Mondays at 2pm – 3.30pm and the venue is now just the MRC CBU and are held in the West Wing Lecture Theatre at the MRC Cognition and Brain Sciences Unit, University of Cambridge, 15 Chaucer Road, Cambridge, CB2 7EF.

 All seminars are held during Michaelmas and Lent terms only.
-These are compulsory for CBSU first year graduate students.
+These are compulsory for MRC CBU first year graduate students.

-Please note – this is a teaching course exclusively for first-year graduate students from the CBSU and the University Depts. of Psychology & Psychiatry.
+Please note – this is a teaching course exclusively for first-year graduate students from the MRC CBU and the University Depts. of Psychology & Psychiatry.
 If you are not in these groups but would like to attend please contact the organiser.

 Note that there is no parking available on site at Chaucer Road.
 Please do not park illegally on the road outside – in particular do not park on the verges or blocking the footpaths.
 Cycle racks are available.